blainemincey/birminghamstitchapp/README.md

+## MongoDB Event - Birmingham
+This project is used as an example to illustrate the power of MongoDB Atlas/MongoDB Stitch.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`
+Install the application with the proper components.

 ### `npm start`